 Optos is emerging as the new standard for primary eye care and retinal imaging.
 The device is the ideal way for a routine comprehensive retinal examination.
 The California version is especially designed to be used for patients with mobility issues and patients of a shorter stature.

 Optomap ultra-wide digital eye imaging provides the most comprehensive routine examination of the inside of your eye.
 It is also suitable for Diabetics.
 A permanent record is kept for future use.
-We have the only Optos laser eye cameras locally.
+We have the only local Optos laser eye cameras available in the high street.